 The accompanying unaudited condensed interim consolidated financial statements are presented in Canadian dollars in conformity with GAAP and pursuant to the rules and regulations of the Securities and Exchange Commission ("SEC").
-Certain information or footnote disclosures normally included in These unaudited condensed interim consolidated financial statements prepared in accordance with GAAP have been condensed or omitted, pursuant to the rules and regulations of the SEC for interim financial reporting.
-Accordingly, they do not include all the information accounts of the Company and footnotes necessary for a comprehensive presentation of financial position, results of operations, or cash flows.
-In the opinion of management, the accompanying its wholly-owned subsidiaries.
+These unaudited condensed interim consolidated financial statements include all the accounts of the Company and its wholly-owned subsidiaries.
 All intercompany balances and transactions have been eliminated on consolidation.
-These unaudited condensed interim consolidated financial statements include all adjustments consisting of a normal recurring nature, which are necessary for a the fair presentation of the Company's financial position, operating results of operations, and cash flows for the periods presented.
+These unaudited condensed interim consolidated financial statements include all adjustments necessary for the fair presentation of the Company's financial position, results of operations, and cash flows for the periods presented.
 Certain prior period amounts have been reclassified to conform to the current year's presentation.
 All figures are in thousands of Canadian dollars unless noted otherwise.
-The accompanying unaudited condensed interim consolidated financial statements should be read in conjunction with the Company's audited consolidated financial statements as of and for the fiscal year ended May 31, 2024, set forth in the Company's Annual Report on Form 10-K as filed with the SEC on March 28, 2024, and the Company's financial statements for the period ended May 31, 2023, included in Form 8-K on April 22, 2024 August 15, 2024.
-The interim results for the three and nine months ended February 29, 2024 are not necessarily indicative of the results to be expected for the period ending May 31, 2024 or for any future periods.
+The unaudited

+There have been no changes to the Company's significant accounting policies described in Note 3 "Summary of Significant Accounting Policies" to the audited Consolidated Financial Statements in the Company's annual report on Form 10-K for the year ended May 31, 2024, that have had a material impact on the Condensed Consolidated Financial Statements and related notes.